aochagavia/rustls-bench-results/README.md

   forces an extra copy.
 [Work is ongoing](https://github.com/rustls/rustls/pull/1420) to make that copy unnecessary.
 See [this table](#openssl-vs-rustls--aws-lc) for the detailed comparison.
 - Rustls offers around 45% less __data transfer throughput__ than OpenSSL when using ChaCha20-based
   cipher suites (see [this table](#openssl-vs-rustls--aws-lc)).
-It is probable that the underlying cryptographic primitives are better optimized in OpenSSL (curiously, if OpenSSL is compiled using Clang, performance degrades for this specific workload and the resulting throughput ends up slightly below Rustls, as reported [here](#clangs-effect-on-openssl-bulk-transfers)).
+Further research reveals that OpenSSL's underlying cryptographic primitives are better optimized for server-grade hardware by taking advantage of AVX-512 support (disabling AVX-512 results in similar performance between Rustls and OpenSSL).
+Curiously, OpenSSL compiled with Clang degrades to the same throughput levels as when AVX-512 is disabled (as reported [here](#clangs-effect-on-openssl-bulk-transfers)).
-- Rustls handles 30% (TLS 1.2) or 27% (TLS 1.3) less __full handshakes per second__ on the server
+- Rustls handles 30% (TLS 1.2) or 27% (TLS 1.3) less __full RSA handshakes per second__ on the
-  side, but offers significantly more throughput on the client side (up to 106% more, that is, a factor of 2.06x).
+  server side, but offers significantly more throughput on the client side (up to 106% more, that is, a factor of 2.06x).
 See [this table](#openssl-vs-rustls--aws-lc) for details.
+These differences are presumably due to the underlying RSA implementation, since the situation is reversed when using ECDSA (Rustls beats OpenSSL by a wide margin in server-side performance, and lags behind a bit in client-side performance).
 - Rustls handles 80% to 330% (depending on the scenario) more __resumed handshakes per second__,
   either using session ID or ticket-based resumption.
 See [this table](#openssl-vs-rustls--aws-lc) for details.